 In a case where the defendant has entered a plea of not guilty by reason of mental disease or defect, the Court, as a matter of due process of law, must also advise him not only that he has the right to a jury trial but specifically that he has the right to a bifurcated jury trial where the jury would first determine whether he is guilty of the crimes charged and then, second, would determine whether he was not criminally responsible for those crimes by reason of mental disease or defect.
-The Court must also make it clear to him that he may enter a plea of guilty to the crimes charged and still be entitled to have a jury determine whether he should not be held responsible for those crimes by reason of a mental disease or defect.
+The Court must also make it clear to him that he may enter a plea of guilty to the crimes charged and still be entitled to have a jury determine whether he should be held responsible for those crimes by reason of a mental disease or defect.

 In this case, at the plea hearing, the Court advised the defendant that if he pled guilty to the two crimes charged, there would not be a jury trial in the case, "because you are giving up the right to have a jury trial."
 The Court asked the defendant, "Correct?", and the defendant answered, "Yes."
 (R.46, p.
 10; App. p.
-A65).
-The Court discussed other rights the defendant was waiving by his plea of guilty.
+A49).
+The Court continued,